SFU-CMPT-201/a7-pub/README.md

 words, by not freeing the memory properly, we have effective reduced the size of memory usable by the memory allocator.
 In this particular example, this is less of a problem because the program will terminate soon after the function returns.
-However, if this is a long-running program and `readUserInput()` is repeatedly called with failed `fgets()`, we will keep reducing the size of heap memory usable by the memory allocator.
+However, if this is a long-running program and `readUserInput()` is repeatedly called with failed `fgets()`, we will keep reducing the size of the heap memory usable by the memory allocator.

 Note that the above code demonsrates only one example.
 There are other ways to leak memory, e.g., assigning a new value to a pointer without freeing the memory it previously pointed to.